 Right now, just 17 states require high school graduates to take a class on personal finance, reports the Council for Economic Education and its 2014 Survey of the States.

 “This leaves the responsibility for teaching crucial financial tasks like balancing a budget or managing credit cards to parents, says Kathy Collins, chief marketing officer for H&R Block.
 “Many of [parents] feel uncomfortable having these difficult but necessary discussions with their children.”

 Be sure to check out my review of the BusyKid App.
 BusyKid is the only chore app that allows your kids to turn their allowance into their own Visa card, real stock shares in real companies, and charitable donations.

 Financial literacy will continue to take a back seat until it is seen as a legitimate academic discipline, full-time teachers are certified to instruct personal-finance-specific classes, standardized curriculums are created, and semester-long classes are mandated throughout the country.

 Americans and politicians far too often see financial literacy simply as a life skill that we add to another classroom subject like home economics.
 But, we should look at it as a standalone subject that our children are missing.

 Should school districts mandate that high schools teach personal finance?
 How can states do a better job teaching this critical life skill?

-This article was first featured on AOL Daily Finance and has been reprinted with permission.
+Portions of this article were first featured on AOL Daily Finance and have been reprinted with permission.